 Top New England Region Schools for a Bachelor's in Textile Studies

-It's difficult to beat University of Rhode Island if you want to pursue a bachelor's degree in textile & apparel studies.
-URI is a large public university located in the large suburb of Kingston.
+It is hard to beat University of Rhode Island if you want to pursue a bachelor's degree in textile & apparel studies.
+URI is a fairly large public university located in the large suburb of Kingston.

-Framingham State University is a wonderful choice for students pursuing a bachelor's degree in textile & apparel studies.
-Located in the small city of Framingham, Framingham State is a public university with a small student population.
+Framingham State University is a wonderful decision for individuals pursuing a bachelor's degree in textile & apparel studies.
+Located in the city of Framingham, Framingham State is a public university with a small student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.